aws/aws-rds-odbc/docs/authentication/authentication.md

 ## Okta Authentication
 The driver supports authentication via an [Okta](https://www.okta.com/) federated identity and then database access via IAM.

+However, the driver does not support 2FA.
+To disable 2FA for specific users or a groups, please read [Okta's article](https://support.okta.com/help/s/article/Exclude-from-OKta-Verify-MFA-user-doesn-t-have-a-phone) on how to do so.

 ## Required Okta FederatedAuthConfig

 | Field | Description | Example